QuentinRa/blog.quentinra.dev/maths/statistics/si/likehood-log.md

 to use.
 Everything is working the same aside the fact that you are using another function.

+Another reason of using the log-likehood function is that, in average, the result is better than using any other likehood function.

 The log-likehood function is defined as the
 **sum of the log densities functions**.